SVA MFA Open Studios. Spring 2014

 During Post-Soviet period I faced with the sore and disarming situation of scarcity and lack of means, which left a tangible mark on my life as well as on lives of other people around.

 In order to represent that condition I constructed social, domestic space which embraces the scarcity and longing.
-In Russia kitchen is such a place.
+In Ukraine kitchen is such a place.
 People share their intimate thoughts with friends or family members there, it can be the field of battle between relatives, who often live together.
 At the same time it serves as a storage place and the indoor factory.

 Challenging struggle with the lack of means and creative solutions for the everyday needs inspired me to build homemade distiller and to produce moonshine in the space that I created.
 During post-soviet period many people were desperate because they had no work, no means and no future.
 From the cheap and unsuitable means they constructed homemade distillers for their own use and for sale.
 Moonshine home production provided the source of money or other necessary resources, which many times used to be a barter.